the most up-to-date marketing strategies

 So let’s now talk about the not-so-obvious point about the value of a live framing tool, that you likely never thought of until now.

 The live framing tool is a critical aide in helping consumers complete a buying decision, even if they don’t plan on buying a frame from your website.

 Because they may plan on framing this piece of art at a local frame shop.
 Therefore, part of the buying decision is being able to visualize what the final piece will look like on the wall, in the spot they have carved out for it.
 This called a desired outcome.

 Your goal is to do everything you can to help them reach their desired outcome.
 The live framing tool therefore allows them to play with frames like an interior designer would, all the while toggling different styles and colors, with the goal of trying to get the buyer to that “this is what I want!” moment.

-At the end of the day, your buyer may not be in love with your specific frame options.
-Or they may not be comfortable buying a frame from your website, as they may prefer to take the piece to a local framer.
+At the end of the day, your buyer may not be comfortable buying a frame from your website, as they may prefer to take the piece to a local framer.
 But none of this matters.
-Some of them will buy from you and that is a fact.
-But selling a frame is not the point here.
-Instead, the point is that the live framing tool was utilized as a means to get your buyer that much closer to their desired outcome.
+The point is that the live framing tool was utilized as a means to get your buyer to purchase the art.

 All without leaving your website.

 This is great example of how a properly equipped art website can turn complex decisions into easy ones.

 And a side-note, if you have aspirations to do business with interior designers or within the hospitality market (i.e.: boutique hotels), a live framing tool is an absolute must.

 Interior designers have a lot of decisions to make, and your art is going to have to work for them on many levels.